 Prior to starting clinical training, BCIA:

+You and your mentor may wish to use the sample Mentor Agreement Letter and Practical Skills List as tools to develop a good training plan.
 Please keep good track of the time you spent with your mentor as you complete the requirements using this Mentoring Log Sheet.

 Review the Mentoring FAQs for further information.

 To be eligible to serve as a mentor, a person must be BCIA certified and in active clinical practice a minimum of two years.
 In some cases, a candidate may wish to receive clinical training for mentoring from a person who is not yet BCIA certified.
 A Non-Certified Mentor Application assesses the education and training of a professional’s credentials to examine if he/she qualifies as a mentor.
 The application must be filed with a $100 review fee.